About

 I'm looking for the next seat.
 A brand, a company, a culture, and a product I can go deep on for the long haul, with a team I can build with and a problem I can live inside long enough to do it right.

-Roles that fit: Lead Analytics Engineer, Lead AI Engineer, Head of Data, Founding Data Lead.
+Roles that fit: Lead Analytics Engineer, Lead AI Engineer, Head of Data, Founding Data Lead, or content systems roles where the job is treating a library like a product.

 How I work